What is Creative Writing?

 Moving beyond prose, another popular form of creative writing is poetry.
 Unlike prose, poetry is defined by a certain adherence to rhythm, usually producing language that sounds unlike what would normally be spoken.
 While poetry is often passed off as limited to times long ago or for suitors wooing women, plenty of students study poetry and turn it into a fruitful creative career.

 So what is creative writing?
-Well, as we can see, it covers a huge amount of things, spanning mediums from movies to books and language styles including prose and poetry.
+Well, as we can see, it covers a huge number of options, spanning media and language styles.
 Students interested in any of these writing forms should look into a creative writing degree to get their creative education started!